Singapore Watch Fair, A Timeless Journey.

 FutureGrail

-As a lady who’s rarely into anything classic or “timeless”, I tend to fall head over heels with pocket watches and I don’t know why—must be the journey from the head to the heart.
-At SWF, from Patek Philippe to Girard-Perregaux, here are some of the wowzers I thought really stood out in this journey with time:
+As someone who’s rarely into anything classic or “timeless”, I tend to fall head over heels with pocket watches and I don’t know why.
+At SWF, from Patek Philippe to Girard-Perregaux, here are some of the wowzers I thought really stood out in this “time travel” journey:

 Photo credits: Sotheby’s